 And that's the purpose of my tax plan.

-The only way this country's going to be reignited, the only way we're going to have private sector jobs is if there is capital in the private sector, and this administration has raped the private sector and has taken capital out of it and continues to do so.
+The only way this country is going to be reignited, the only way we're going to have private sector jobs is if there is capital in the private sector.

-If supply and demand right now, there are too many people chasing too few jobs.
+Right now, there are too many people chasing too few jobs.

 And the reason there are too few jobs is because there's not enough capital flowing in the private sector.

-So here comes Perry with a reform plan, serious reform plan, and you start messing with the tax code, and the ruling class is going to jump down your chili.
+And you start messing with the tax code, and the ruling class is going to jump down your chili.

 Next up was Jared Bernstein.

-If you're a middle class family, you now have to do your taxes twice.
+If you're a middle-class family, you now have to do your taxes twice.

 By the way, three times if you want to worry about the alternative minimum tax, you simply can't figure out whether you're better off under the 20% flat tax of the current system.